TouK/nussknacker/docs/developers_guide/Testing.md

   .build()
 ```

-- liteBased - based on Lite engine, no other setup needed, provides interface to communicate with engine using raw classes (similar interface as using flinkBased):
+- `kafkaLiteBased` - based on Lite engine, no other setup needed, provides suitable methods of simulation communication with kafka, it bases on mocked schema registry, kafka server is not needed:
 ```scala
 import pl.touk.nussknacker.engine.lite.util.test.LiteKafkaTestScenarioRunner._
 val testScenarioRunner = TestScenarioRunner